-In preparing the financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about St. Philip & St. Augustine Catholic Academy, Inc.'s ability to continue as a going concern within one year after the date that the financial statements are available to be issued.
+In preparing the financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about St. Philip & St. Augustine Catholic Academy, Inc.'s ability to continue as a going concern within one year after the date that the financial statements are issued.